sebastienvercammen/ptc-acc-gen/README.md

 4. Find the generated accounts in PogoPlayer/accounts.csv.

 ***Note: Messages about trainer name usually are not a problem and you generally shouldn't be concerned by them.***

-## Headless Linux Instructions
-***These instructions are experimental.
-The recommended method to running on Linux is via a GUI.***

-1. Install requirements with `npm install`.
-2. Install xvfb using your distro's package manager.
-3. Open [index.js](index.js) using your text editor, and edit the settings at the top of the file.
-4. Run using `xvfb-run --server-args="-screen 0 1024x768x24" ./makeaccounts.sh`.
-5. Find the generated accounts in PogoPlayer/accounts.csv.

 ## Configuration